maclloclab/ArtifactEvaluation/README.md

 $ cd tool/proFL
 $ mvn clean install -Dhttps.protocols=TLSv1.2
 ```

+If you encounter compilation error (e.g., saying signature of a certain method does not match the supplied arguments), probably your local repository contains some of old JAR files downloaded from Maven Central Repo.
+Please remove them via `rm -rf ~/.m2/repository/org/pitest` before installation.

 ### 3.2 Configure ProFL
 Insert the following code into the `pom.xml` of the target project (already inserted for the three example projects).